meghads/GeminiFrontend/README.md

 # Gemini AI Frontend

-This repository contains a simple and lightweight frontend application for interacting with Gemini AI, built using **React** and **Vite**, as demonstrated in [this tutorial video](https://youtu.be/0yboGn8errU?si=ZVzFCO7E5Y9rzQig).
+This repository contains a simple and lightweight frontend application for interacting with Gemini AI, built using **React** and **Vite**.
 The application integrates with the Gemini API to provide users with AI-powered functionality via a modern, user-friendly interface.

 ## Features